psychedelic2007/Cognate/README.md

 ## Architecture

-Landscape is a single Node.js server that serves a static SPA and exposes a small JSON API.
+CogNate is a single Node.js server that serves a static SPA and exposes a small JSON API.
 All scoring and graph logic runs in the browser; the server handles LLM calls, caching, and OpenAlex requests.

 ```mermaid
 flowchart LR